Don’t hang about. Apply in June and get £200.

 Frequently asked questions

-• Technically yes, but it's not recommended.
-Mixing business and personal transactions makes it harder to track profit and loss, increases the chance of missing deductible expenses, and can complicate your self-assessment.
-Many banks restrict commercial use of personal accounts in their terms and conditions.
+• It’s highly recommended.
+You could use a personal account, but mixing business and personal transactions makes it harder to track profit and loss, increases the chance of missing deductible expenses, and can complicate your self-assessment for income tax.

 A business account also helps you build a commercial credit profile, which can be important if you apply for lending later.

-• If you’re self-employed, there are various benefits to having a sole trader bank account with Lloyds Bank:
+And, if you’re self-employed, there are more benefits to having a sole trader bank account with Lloyds Bank:

 • no account fee for the first 12 months – then £8.50 a month